skycoin/User-Manuals/Initializing your Skywallet.md

 The first step in initializing your Skywallet is to install the Skycoin Desktop Wallet.

-As the Skycoin Desktop Wallet is used for the interaction between the Skywallet and the User.
+The Skycoin Desktop Wallet is used for the interaction between the Skywallet and the User.

 Please make sure to download the latest compatible version from the Skycoin [Downloads](https://www.skycoin.net/downloads/) Page.